CBD Protects Gut Cells From Toxins Produced by Dangerous Bacteria

 New study shows that CBD gives body cells some protection against attack from dangerous bacteria.
 Could this mean the end for C. difficile?

-These days, it seems hospitals are just as likely to kill us as save us.
 After decades of pummelling bacterial pathogens with antibiotics, these bugs have evolved serious resistance.
 Since the Industrial Revolution, these medicines have effectively doubled our life span.
-Not anymore.
-As we face an antibiotic apocalypse, can cannabis save us from drug resistant, dangerous bacteria?
-Maybe.
+However, as we face an antibiotic apocalypse, can cannabis save us from drug resistant, dangerous, bacteria?

 Dangerous Bacteria Lurking in Our Guts, Homes, and Hospitals